Submitted By: Lisa Anderson | The Arc of Rensselaer County

 Eileen’s life is more rewarding and whole – a direct result of her relationship with Direct Support Professional Tamarah Boone.
 Tamarah is an employee of The Arc of Rensselaer County and her commitment to people with disabilities is supreme.

-After Tamarah completed a two day CQL training, she began to have conversations with Eileen and ask questions a little differently.
+After Tamarah completed a CQL training, she began to have conversations with Eileen and ask questions a little differently.
 Tamarah learned that friendships were very important to Eileen and she wanted to focus on a specific friendship with a woman with whom she attended the Eddy, a senior’s program in Troy.

 After some fact finding and conversation, Tamarah discovered Eileen considered Sophie a friend.
 Eileen expressed bring nervous about approaching Sophie because she did not know if Sophie felt the same way.
 Tamarah helped Eileen with ways to go about seeing if the feeling was mutual by assisting Eileen in getting her number, and inviting her to dinner.
 To Eileen’s delight, Sophie also considered Eileen a good friend.